 (b) affect or prejudice the application to that person of those provisions if they applied to the person at the time of the appointment.

-[Section 12 amended by No. 32 of 1994 s.
+[Section 12 amended: No. 32 of 1994 s.
 3(2).]

 13. Members, protection of

 A member is not personally responsible for any act done or omitted to be done in good faith by the Board or by that member acting as a member.